LILO-THINK/Blog/_posts/2024-08-19-the-engineering-of-error.md

 Here you have a company, and a figure closely tied to it — Elon Musk— narrating the story of these 20 failed attempts to reach their objective.
 There’s an intention, and they failed in that intention, which could be considered an error, a deviation from the goal.

 Then there’s the element of risk; you think, "Wow, 20 failed attempts—what makes us think the 21st will succeed?"
 Watson mentions something about creativity being a significant interplay between the familiar and the unknown.
 That’s the space where you operate.

+## Embracing Restriction: The Boundary Between the Known and the Unknown

 It made me question whether there’s a method to error in this context.
 Is there an engineering, a design process, for error?
 If we think of it this way, what does "The Engineering of Error" imply?
 I**f error is a deviation, then is engineering a process to help you when you deviate, or perhaps even to help you deviate intentionally?** It’s fascinating to think about whether there’s a structured method or design to managing errors, especially in creative or innovative endeavors.